webix-hub/gitbook-webix-jet/getting-started.md

 A JetView-based class can have:

 * the _config\(\)_ method that returns the interface of the component that will be initialized.
-In this example, it's a menu;
+In this example, it's a layout with a menu and **start** view next to it;
 * the lifetime handler methods that specify the component behavior during its life cycle.

 ## Creating Subviews

 As it has already been said, the app consists of a single page.
-How is the process of views manipulation organized?
+How is the view composition organized?

 Check out the following code: